About

 • 10 large mooring cleats

-• 6 large cylindrical fenders, with covers, 4 large A4 round fenders, and 1 dinghy fender
+• 6 large cylindrical F4 fenders with covers, 4 large A4 round fenders with covers, & 1 dinghy fender

 • Remote receptacle and control with long wire to activate windlass